-This medication is used to help women with fertility problems become pregnant.
+This medication is used to help women with fertility problems get pregnant.
 It is generally used in combination with 2 other hormones (FSH and hCG).
-This medication provides luteinizing hormone (LH), which together with FSH begins the production of a mature egg (ovulation) and helps you become pregnant.
+Lutropin alfa provides luteinizing hormone (LH), which together with FSH helps your body get an egg ready for ovulation to help you get pregnant.

 This medication is not recommended for women whose ovaries no longer make eggs properly (primary ovarian failure).

-Inject this medication under the skin of the abdomen, usually once daily as directed by your doctor.
-Lutropin (LH) is usually given at the same time as FSH.
-Give these 2 medications as separate injections.
-Do not mix the 2 medications in the same injection.
-The dose of hCG is usually given one day after the last dose of LH and FSH.
-Follow your doctor's instructions closely to make sure these medications are timed properly.
+Inject this medication under the skin in the abdomen or upper thigh as directed by your doctor, usually once daily.
+Lutropin alfa is usually given at the same time as FSH.
+The dose of hCG is usually given 1 day after the last dose of LH and FSH.
+Follow your doctor's instructions carefully to make sure these medications are timed properly.

-Usually, daily sexual intercourse is recommended beginning on the day before the hCG hormone is given and continuing until clear signs of ovulation occur (e.g., rise in basal body temperature).
+Usually, daily sexual intercourse is recommended beginning on the day before the hCG hormone is given and continuing until clear signs of ovulation occur (such as a rise in basal body temperature).
 Follow your doctor's instructions.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Seek immediate medical attention if any of these rare but very serious side effects occur: weakness on one side of the body, slurred speech, vision changes, sudden/severe headache, pain/swelling of the calf muscles, chest pain, shortness of breath, swelling of ankles/hands/feet.
+Get medical help right away if you have any very serious side effects, including: weakness on one side of the body, slurred speech, vision changes, sudden/severe headache, pain/swelling of the calf muscles, chest pain, shortness of breath, swelling of ankles/hands/feet.

 This medication may cause a condition known as ovarian hyperstimulation syndrome (OHSS).
-This condition may occur during therapy, but most often occurs after treatment has been stopped (1-2 weeks after last injection).
+This condition may occur during treatment, but most often occurs after treatment has been stopped (1 to 2 weeks after last injection).
 Rarely, serious OHSS causes fluid to suddenly build up in the stomach, chest, and heart area.
-Seek immediate medical attention if you develop the following side effects: severe pain/swelling in the lower abdominal (pelvic) area, severe nausea/vomiting/diarrhea, sudden/rapid weight gain, decrease in the amount of urine.
+Get medical help right away if you have any of the following side effects: severe pain/swelling in the lower abdominal (pelvic) area, severe nausea/vomiting/diarrhea, sudden/rapid weight gain, decrease in the amount of urine.

 In the US -

-Before using this medication, tell your doctor or pharmacist if you are allergic to it; or to other products containing luteinizing hormone (LH); or if you have any other allergies.
+Before using lutropin alfa, tell your doctor or pharmacist if you are allergic to it; or to other products containing luteinizing hormone (LH); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Multiple births may occur because of this treatment.
 Consult your doctor for more details.

-This medication may be used as directed by your doctor to help you get pregnant, but it must not be used during pregnancy because at that time it may harm an unborn baby.
-If you become pregnant or think you may be pregnant, inform your doctor immediately.
+Stop using this medication when you become pregnant.
+This medication must not be used during pregnancy.
+It may harm an unborn baby.
+If you think you may be pregnant, tell your doctor right away.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.